-The primary 'formal' tool for identifying and detecting risks related to the Trading activities is the mandatory New Product Committee (NPC) procedure.
-The aim of the Group Standard is to ensure that before new products / activities / businesses are launched the organization is ready and able to properly process new products and that all legal, tax, compliance, accounting, risk management issues, etc. have been properly addressed upfront.
+The primary 'formal' tool for identifying and detecting risks related to the Trading activities is the mandatory New and Active Product Committee (NAPC) procedure.
+The aim of the Group Standard is to ensure that before new or modified products / activities / businesses are launched the organization is ready and able to properly process these products and that all legal, tax, compliance, accounting, risk management issues, etc. have been properly addressed upfront.